ttt0952/CSS-3D-Animation-Card/README.md

 # CSS 3D Animation Card Practice

-This is a practice about building animation card by following the Youtuber Dev Ed with.
+This is a practice about building animation card by following the Youtuber Dev Ed.